-The trial court found that segregation of Hispanic children violated the 14th amendment.
+The trial court found that segregation of Hispanic children violated the 14th Amendment.
 On February 18, 1946, Federal District Judge Paul J. McCormick ruled in favor of Mendez and his co-plaintiffs, stating:

 The equal protection of the laws’ pertaining to the public school system in California is not provided by furnishing in separate schools the same technical facilities, text books and courses of instruction to children of Mexican ancestry that are available to the other public school children regardless of their ancestry.
 A paramount requisite in the American system of public education is social equality.
 It must be open to all children by unified school association regardless of lineage.”
-(64 F. Supp 544, 1946, online here)

 The defendant school districts appealed and argued that the plaintiffs had not stated a federal cause of action.
-The defendants said that since they were not authorized by California law to segregate the students, they were not acting within their authorized powers “as the state,” and hence were not covered by the 14th amendment.
+The defendants said that since they were not authorized by California law to segregate the students, they were not acting within their authorized powers “as the state,” and hence were not covered by the 14th Amendment.
 The Ninth Circuit disagreed; it found that the school administrators acted “under color of state law,” even though they went beyond what state law authorized them to do.
-That is important because the 14th amendment does not prohibit unequal treatment by individuals–only such treatment by the states.
+That is important because the 14th Amendment does not prohibit unequal treatment by individuals–only such treatment by the states.

 A second major hurdle faced by the plaintiffs was a series of U.S. Supreme Court cases beginning with Plessy v.
 Ferguson that had sanctioned racial discrimination in public education, the so called “separate but equal” doctrine.
 The Ninth Circuit distinguished those cases by saying that the discrimination in each of those cases was expressly authorized by the relevant state statutes.
 Although California law specifically authorized segregation of Indians, Mongolians, and Japanese, it did not authorize segregation of Mexicans.
 Without such statutory authorization (which in effect said the schools were equal, and so there was “equal protection”), the state could not treat the children unequally.
-Note that the court did NOT find the California law that allowed segregation of Indians, Mongolians, and Japanese was unconstitutional.
+Note that the court did not find the California law that allowed segregation of Indians, Mongolians, and Japanese was unconstitutional.

-A notable aspect of this case is that in the District Court, all parties stipulated that Mexican Americans are part of the white race.
+A notable aspect of this case is that in the District Court, all parties stipulated that Mexican Americans were part of the white race.
 Therefore the case raised “no question of race discrimination.”
 This enabled the Circuit Court to avoid the “separate but equal” doctrine that applied to racial discrimination cases at the time.

 Why did both sides agree to that stipulation?
-Thomas Saenz of the Mexican American Legal Defense and Educational Fund, opines that the plaintiffs likely sought the stipulation both to avoid the precedent of Plessy v.
+Thomas Saenz of the Mexican American Legal Defense and Educational Fund, opined that the plaintiffs likely sought the stipulation both to avoid the precedent of Plessy v.
 Ferguson and to avoid state law, “which, despite the Ninth Circuit’s conclusion, positively invited segregation of Mexican Americans in school.”

 The defendant school districts’ reasons for agreeing to the peculiar “white race” stipulation, Saenz proposed,